How to sleep better while camping

 To combat this noise you have a few options.
 You can wear earplugs.
 I would recommend some soft earplugs that are comfortable to sleep in.
 My kids will also use earbuds and play music softly in their earbuds until they fall asleep.

-You can also try something that makes white noise.
+You can also try something that makes white noise when camping.
 A battery-operated fan or an app on your phone to generate some white noise to help put you to sleep better and drown out some of the noise.
+Even though the rain on your tent can put you to sleep the unevenness of the rain can keep you awake.
+Make sure you have that white noise for camping to help sleep better.

 Use the bathroom right before you lay down